Guitarist | Composer | Teacher

 Leon was recently featured on The Many Faces of Queen, an album including recordings by Queen and Smile, and covers of their songs.
 The Adventures of Leonid, recorded a cover of “I’m Going Slightly Mad” written by Freddie Mercury.
 Other recent recordings include Three Odd Numbers, a Halloween-themed release with arrangements of thriller and horror film music by Herrmann, Carpenter, and Morricone.

 An eclectic musician and composer, Leon writes music in a wide range of styles.
-Some influences and inspirations include: George Glock, Tom Doyle, Barrios, Tarrega, John Williams, Julian Bream, Satie, Faure, film scores, Phish, 60s Surf, Queen, Deep Purple, Brian May, Slash, Jeff Beck, Mr. Bungle, Secret Chiefs 3, Indian classical music, Zappa, Chet Atkins, and various world music.
+Inspirations include: George Glock, Tom Doyle, Barrios, Tarrega, John Williams, Julian Bream, Paul Galbraith, Satie, Faure, film scores, Phish, 60s Surf, Queen, Deep Purple, Brian May, Slash, Jeff Beck, 70s progressive rock, Mr. Bungle, Secret Chiefs 3, Indian classical music, Zappa, Chet Atkins, Jobim, The Beatles, and various world music.

 Leon’s 2003 solo album, Tasty Guitar Treats, combined classical, new age, and country-jazz influences; an assortment of originals, and popular covers by the Beatles, Chet Atkins, and Scott Joplin.
 He later formed The Adventures of Leonid, an instrumental group featuring a rotating lineup of friends and musicians on various projects.
 The Adventures of Leonid self-titled debut was released in 2005 on Mad Hands Records and features veteran drummer, Mad Mike Cullens (Chuck Berry, Mick Taylor).
 Combining elements of rock, classical, funk, surf, and Eastern melodies, journalist Dmitry Epstein called it “a highly enjoyable record of rare elegance.”